mdunlap1/mrfy/README.md

 #### Aetna Signature Administrators
 The Aetna Signature Administrators MRF is available as a compressed JSON file.
-The compressed size if about 5 GiB.
-If fully de-compressed it would be about 200 GiB.
+The compressed size is about 5 GiB.
+If fully de-compressed it would be about 211 GiB.
 This program decompresses in chunks, and parses a stream of data, instead of decompressing the whole file at once.

 (See asa.rs for more assertions about the format.)